 Joss' Tips

 - Toast the buns.
 Toasting the rolls is an absolute must for this recipe just like I do with this bacon butty sandwich.
-We want to avoid a soggy sandwich from the saucy filling and it adds a nice crispiness to the meal.
+We want to avoid a soggy sandwich from the saucy filling and it adds a nice crispiness to the meal. 🍞 You can also use a toaster oven if you don't have a grill pan or the 'bagel option' on your toaster (if it's big enough for the buns).

 This sandwich is best served immediately.
-But, if you have leftovers, just pop the sausage, vegetables, and sauce into the microwave and toast up a fresh bun.
-Cooked sausage can last up to 3 to 4 days in the fridge.
+But, if you have leftovers, just pop the sausage and sauce into the microwave and toast up a fresh bun.
+You can also reheat the sausage/sauce on the stove over medium heat.

-❤️More Main Dishes You Will Love
+❤️ More Main Dishes You Will Love

 If you tried this Italian Sausage Sandwich Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 And please share the recipe!